realabdulkhaliq/Google-IT-Automation-with-Python/Troubleshooting-Debugging-Techniques/Module1/README.md

 Observer effect: The idea that observing a phenomenon alters the phenomenon

 System calls: The calls that the programs running on our computer make to the running kernel

+Troubleshooting: The process of solving any kind of problem in the system running the application